feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/navigation.md

 **"I'm lost and can't find anything"**
 - Press Home or Fit All
-- Use Circuits dropdown to go to Main Circuit
+- Close the region tab, or open the main circuit from its parent view.
+The Circuits list does not include the main circuit itself.
 - Close all tabs and start over

 **"Object isn't where I expected"**
-- Check which region it's in (use dropdowns)
+- Check which region it is in.
+Hover **Circuits** to list circuits by name.
 - Verify you're viewing correct region
 - Use global search if available

 **"Navigation is too slow"**
-- Use dropdowns instead of manual panning
+- Hover a top bar title instead of panning across the genome
 - Learn and use keyboard shortcuts
 - Increase camera speed in Options